Bleksak/vytrvalec-server/README.md

 - `php bin/console doctrine:migrations:migrate`
 - `php bin/console doctrine:database:create`
 - `php bin/console doctrine:fixtures:load`
+- Place `google-service-account.json` into the root of the project.
+Obtain this file from firebase console.
+It is json of your service account.

 ## How to start the server
 - Install  symfony-cli - `paru -S xdebug symfony-cli`